sdc-china/IDA-doc/_posts/2018-01-01-installation-system-requirement.md

      Installation Package  | The deployment operation in the pipeline will export this installation package | 50MB Standalone Testing Project| Average size of a Testing project| 55MB Standalone Pipeline| Average size of a Pipeline | 105MB

-Assuming that the following pipeline needs to be run every day, then the daily space of one pipeline is about 105MB.
-If you don't do data cleaning for a month, this job alone will cost 3GB+.
-And maybe there are multiple pipelines in your IDA.
+Assuming that the following pipeline needs to be run every day, then the daily disk usage for one pipeline is about 105MB，and one month disk usage is 3GB+.

 ![][simple_pipeline]